Olaplex (OLPX)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

 Olaplex has shown terrific cash profitability, driven by its lucrative business model that enables it to reinvest, return capital to investors, and stay ahead of the competition.
-The company’s free cash flow margin was among the best in the consumer staples sector, averaging 28.3% over the last two years.
+The company’s free cash flow margin was among the best in the consumer staples sector, averaging 22.6% over the last two years.
+Olaplex has shown terrific cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.

 10. Return on Invested Capital (ROIC)